turingschool/curriculum/source/projects/store_engine.markdown

 As an authenticated Administrator, I can:

-* Create a product listings including a title, description, price, and a photo
+* Create product listings including a title, description, price, and a photo
 * Modify existing products
 * Create categories for products
 * Assign products to categories or remove them from categories